nitinbs24/Obsidian/README.md

-# Obsidian — Object Storage Search Engine
+# Obsidian — Object Storage Index and Navigation

 Each top-level directory maps to an ownership role; files are placed where they logically belong and may evolve as the project matures.